-Joel Benson has traveled extensively throughout the world, including living in Latin America, where he served as a Peace Corps volunteer in Costa Rica, working with forestry extension and environmental education.
-Benson served eight years as mayor of Buena Vista, Colorado, ran a successful coffee roastery, taught Spanish and agricultural policy, and consulted with several organizations in holistic management.
+Joel Benson has traveled extensively throughout the world, including living in Latin America, where he served as a Peace Corps volunteer in Costa Rica working in forestry extension and environmental education.
+He served eight years as mayor of Buena Vista, Colorado, and then became Senior Policy Advisor, Special Projects Manager, and Water Resource Specialist for the town of Buena Vista.
+He ran a successful coffee roastery and cafe for many years, and has taught Spanish and agricultural policy.
+In addition, he has consulted with several organizations in holistic management.
 All of his various experiences have provided opportunity to test and implement Integrative Policy.

-Joel served two terms as mayor of Buena Vista, Colorado, overseeing numerous planning processes and a revision of the municipal code, prioritizing budgetary expenditures to encourage sound fiduciary responsibility, developing new approaches to policy analysis and design, and helping to create a sense of trust and openness with the town and its people.
+As Mayor of Buena Vista, he oversaw numerous planning processes and revisions of the municipal code, helped prioritize budgetary expenditures to encourage sound fiduciary responsibility, developed new approaches to policy analysis and design, and helped to create a sense of trust and openness with the town and its residents.

-Benson worked with the seven indigenous tribes in Costa Rica to agree to a UN-endorsed treaty, Proclama de la Paz.
-He also consulted with Kentucky Governor Patton's initiative to rewrite the state's agricultural policy.
+He worked with the seven indigenous tribes in Costa Rica to ratify a UN-endorsed treaty, Proclama de la Paz.
+He also consulted with former Kentucky Governor Patton's initiative to rewrite the state's agricultural policy.